SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Methodology

 \section{Methodology}

-Figure \ref{fig:data_aug_pipeline} shows an overview of the \textbf{SpeechBlender} -- a fine-grained data augmentation pipeline, for generating mispronunciation classes in a low-resource settings.\footnote{Presence of a few or zero erroneous pronunciation examples in the data.} From the canonical phoneme sequence of an input utterance $U_C$, we select a few good phonetic units as \textbf{augmentation candidates}.
-For each candidate unit, we pick a \textbf{donor phoneme} using a \textit{close phoneme-pair dictionary} and choose another utterance, $U_D$ as a source signal of the donor phoneme.
+Figure \ref{fig:data_aug_pipeline} shows an overview of the SpeechBlender. $U_C$ represents an input utterance consisting of a sequence of canonical phonemes.
+For candidates phonemes selected from $U_C$, we consult a \textbf{close phoneme-pair dictionary} and select a \textbf{donor phoneme}.
+We select another utterance, $U_D$, that features the donor phoneme being pronounced accurately.
+This selected utterance, $U_D$, serves as a source signal for the donor phoneme.

 We obtain the alignments of the utterances $U_C$ and $U_D$ using a pre-trained ASR, and get the corresponding phoneme time boundaries.
 Using the start and end boundary of the candidate, $x_C$, and donor, $x_D$, phoneme, we select the speech frames and apply augmentation with the SpeechBlender.
 We then replace the candidate phoneme $x_C$ with the augmented phoneme frames $\hat{x}$ in the candidate utterance $U_C$.